 The individual project is a significant step to deepen your interests in computing and in preparation for your career upon graduation.
-You are expected to carry out a piece of individual research and will have an academic supervisor who offers guidance throughout.
-Depending on the choice of the project, you may tackle a theoretical study, an exploratory software development, a software product or an empirical investigation.
+You are expected to carry out a piece of individual work and will have an academic supervisor who offers guidance throughout.

 A variety of projects are undertaken each year.
 Some were for external organisations such as the NHS, charities and software companies; others were based on research interests within the School.
 Examples of recent projects include:

 - 3D Noughts and Crosses with Baxter, a Humanoid Robot: development of a software system run on the University’s Baxter Research Robot, enabling him to participate in playing 3D Noughts and Crosses with another human player.

 - Design of Quad Rotor Semi-Autonomous Flight Controller Software: a quad rotor was designed, built and developed to be able to fly semi-autonomously maintaining a target altitude.
 A Base Station application was developed to control and display data from the Quad Rotor.